SanderMertens/flecs/docs/FlecsScriptTutorial.md

 The panel on the left is the entity treeview, which shows all of the entities in our scene.
 The center view is the canvas, which shows us the renderable entities of our scene (more on that later).
 Finally, the pane on the right is the editor, where we can write flecs scripts.

-At any point in time you can disable panels by clicing on the "x" in the top-right corner.
+At any point in time you can disable panels by clicking on the "x" in the top-right corner.
 Panels can be brought back by pressing on their button in the menu bar on the left.

 One other important thing is the link button in the top-right of the screen.
 You can use that button to obtain a link to your content, which is a good way to save progress, or to share what you've created with other people.